A month ago, Globe Telecom unveiled the Globe Streamwatch Xtreme, an addition to their Streamwatch line of digital media players.

 There is through HDMI, Optical (Toslink), or RCA, which you can plug to your soundbar, stereo system or home theater and you also have to option to use Bluetooth audio if you prefer to connect your Bluetooth headphone.

 Please take note that this device is not compatible with composite video despite having a video jack since it only does have component video.
+(Update: This works although there may be cases that the video signal may be assigned to a either the Red or Yellow plug.
+Please do a mix and match if it happens)

 - 2 x USB 2.0 Slots